The right accommodation for you may not be a hotel. Have you ever considered the alternatives?

 I found our house sitter on Aussie House Sitters, but there are other sites that I will be looking at when the time comes.

 Of course, there are more types of accommodation, and once I have experienced those, I will update this post.
-Monastery stays, and University accommodation is a couple of options I would like to try offering cheaper accommodation, some with breakfast included.
+Monastery stays, and University accommodation are a couple of options I would like to try offering cheaper accommodation, some with breakfast included.

 There is also Couchsurfing to consider and wild camping, both of which I won’t personally be trying, although I think if you are up for the challenge, it could be worthwhile.